Allergy to ethylenediamine

-What is ethylenediamine and where is it found?
+What is it and where is it found?

-Ethylenediamine is a potent sensitiser used in topical antibiotic/steroid creams for its chemical stabilizing properties.
-It has been commonly found that individuals whom show a positive patch test reaction to ethylenediamine have used at some stage during their lifetime Kenacort® Cream (or in the USA, Mycolog Cream®), a popular broad-spectrum antifungal/steroid cream, or one of its generic preparations.
+Ethylenediamine is a potent sensitiser used in topical medications, particularly antibiotic/steroid creams for its chemical stabilizing properties.
+It has been commonly found that individuals who show a positive patch test reaction to ethylenediamine have used Kenacomb®, Kenacort® or Mycolog Cream®), a popular broad-spectrum antifungal/steroid cream, or one of its generic preparations.
 Although ethylenediamine has now been removed from Mycolog Cream® there are possibly generic preparations or other similar formulations that may still contain the allergen.
 Ethylenediamine is not used in ointment preparations and is rarely found in cosmetics and toiletries.

 Ethylenediamine is also an ingredient of aminophylline, a xanthine bronchodilator used in the treatment of asthma and other respiratory problems.
 Other medications where ethylenediamine or its derivatives are found include some antihistamine and anti-nausea agents.